Table of Contents

 Rusty and his father lived in a small RAF hutment on the fringe of the scrub jungle near Humayun’s tomb.
 This was then further Delhi, where one could expect to find peacocks in the garden and snakes in the bathroom.

 In 1959, when Rusty was ten years old.
 He was living on the outskirts of a greater, further New Delhi.
 The colony which arose due to refugees from Punjab after partition was treeless.
 The treeless colony was buffeted by hot, dusty winds from Haryana and Rajasthan.

 Description Of Najafgarh Road

-Some way down the Najafgarh road was a large village pond, and beside it a magnificent banyan tree.
+Some way down the Najafgarh road was a large village pond and beside it was a magnificent banyan tree.
 The banyan tree was such gigantic that whole armies could shelter in that banyan tree.

 Further down the Najafgarh Road was a jheel (Pond), famous for its fishing.
 People could come there to rest under the babul tree and watch kingfisher skim over the water.

 Best Way To Know A City: The Last Walk